 Vitals and More Information

-- Students work in groups of two, equal participation is expected
+- Students work in groups of three (or two as an exception), equal participation is expected

 - Each group is required to purchase a lab parts kit.
 These are available in the ECEE Store on the 1B level of the ECE wing.